Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - completion: ``SearchResponse``, which containts list of alternate search and its results public func searchForFood(byText: String, completion: @escaping (PassioNutritionAISDK.SearchResponse?) -> Void)

+    /// Semantic search for food will return a list of alternate search and search result
+    /// - Parameters:
+    ///   - byText: User typed text
+    ///   - completion: ``SearchResponse``, which containts list of alternate search and its results public func semanticSearchForFood(searchTerm: String, completion: @escaping (PassioNutritionAISDK.SearchResponse?) -> Void)

     /// Fetch ``PassioFoodItem`` for given ``PassioFoodDataInfo`` and servingQuantity and servingUnit.
     /// - Parameters:
     ///   - foodDataInfo: ``PassioFoodDataInfo``